MenuClose

 It is not uncommon for people to go back to using after attempting to quit on their own.
 This is because the symptoms listed above can be so difficult to go through.
 Repeated and failed quit attempts only contribute to a harmful addiction cycle that can be hard to break.

 At Northpoint Washington, we offer a 28-day drug treatment program that includes both detox and rehab services.
-We are located in Edmonds, Washington and we participate with many health insurance plans.
+We are located in Edmonds, Washington and we accept many health insurance plans.

-Because we offer both detox and rehab services, we are able to address both sides of our patients’ addictions.
-Our patients first go through the detoxification process for about a week or so, depending on their progress.
+Because we offer both detox and rehab services, we are able to comprehensively address our patients’ addictions.
+First, they go through the detoxification process for about a week or so, depending on their progress.
 Afterward, they move on to rehab to finish out their 28-day stay.

 We are a small inpatient facility, and for that reason, we are able to give our patients the time and attention they need.
 We know how hard it can be to recover from an addiction to DXM.
 We have designed our program so that we can provide all the support our patients might need.